Grass Green: Holiday Out

 Green collaborated for many years with writer Michael Vance, including for four years on the comic book strip Holiday Out, featuring the characters Plastic Mam and Rok.
 Holiday Out stories were collected in Holiday Out #1-3, from Renegade Press, as well as books like Comico Primer (Comico), and Mangazine (Antarctic Press); much of it was re-released in June 2002 from Blue Moon Comics.

 REGCo

 In the 1960s, Green founded the company REGCo, an acronym for his name, Richard Edward Green, which offered comic book artists and newspaper cartoonists ready-to-use layout art boards with borders and panels pre-drafted, delineated with non-repro blue ink.
 Green promoted this as a major time-saver for fellow artists, recognizing the time and tedium required for repeatedly laying out pages by hand.
 Although this was a practical idea, his business was only modestly successful, as many comic artists tend(ed) to be very particular about which type of art board they penciled and inked on.

+Around 1963, effectively as art objects, Green hand-drew and hand-colored ten issues of his REGCO Variety Showcase strip-zine (an amateur fanzine that contains comic book stories).
+No reproduction copies were made from these 'masters', so there is only one copy of each issue - each of the ten artifacts essentially 8 pages of original artwork stapled together. #1 is in the holdings of Archive West, and #9 (...Presents Twist-O) in the collection of fanzine archivist Emanuel Maris.